nuxeo/nuxeo-js-client/README.md

 ### Creating a Client

-To be able to make API calls on a Nuxeo, you need to create a `Client` object:
+To be able to make API calls on a Nuxeo server, you need to create a `Client` object:

     var client = new nuxeo.Client();